Kelcon86/NBA_HOF_Predictions/README.md

 |             Added Back 'GP' and 'MIN' Features.             |     ![](machine_learning/img/opt_3.png)    | These features were dropped originally because they were not performance stats.
 Adding these back to see if they improve results. |
 |           Keeping Total Rebounds Drop: OREB, DREB.          |     ![](machine_learning/img/opt_4.png)    |                        REB is the total of OREB and DREB added,  since we the total they may not be needed.                        |

+To see the file used to run all these optimization attempts, please refer to the [ml_model_optimizations.ipynb](https://github.com/Kelcon86/NBA_HOF_Predictions/blob/main/machine_learning/ml_model_optimizations.ipynb) in the [machine_learning folder](https://github.com/Kelcon86/NBA_HOF_Predictions/tree/main/machine_learning) in our repository.

 #### Benefits and Limitations